lpsinger/userguide/tutorial/aladin.rst

    keywords ``DISTMEAN`` and ``DISTSTD``, respectively.
 In the case of GW170817, they have the values ``DISTMEAN = 38.0`` and ``DISTSTD = 7.5``.

-   Select :menuselection:`Catalog --> Create a filter` from the menubar.
+   Select :menuselection:`Catalog --> Create a filter` from the menu bar.
 This opens the :guilabel:`Properties` dialog box contains two tabs.
 Select the :guilabel:`Advanced mode` tab and copy the following text into the filter definition box::